JasonWong97/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Jiacheng Weng is an outstanding student from the University of Southern California, majoring in Applied Data Science.
+Having a good understanding of software, he has a great interest in Backend and Infrastructure.

+He is an intern at Sony Pictures Entertainment working on cloud web application development.
+He has interned at Nokia as a Scrum Master, responsible for delivering end-to-end functionality.
+Familiar with Java, Python, he has good troubleshooting skills and is a great team member.

+He'll graduate in December 2022 and is actively seeking a position as a Software Development Engineer.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/JiachengWeng2023NewGrad.pdf" "newtab" >}}resumé{{< /staticref >}}.